On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Constructed SimplexPseudoTree Model

 Inspired by the tree structure, SimplexPseudoTree is proposed to transform the simplex method for utilizing MCTS while avoiding the cycle during pivoting.
 The SimplexPseudoTree is constructed by considering the current states of the input instance as nodes and the feasible entering basis variables as edges.
 The initial linear programming instance is the root node, and the optimal solutions correspond to the leaf nodes.
 To minimize the number of pivot iterations, we only need to retain the pivot sequence for each node that first accesses it.
-Therefore, we removed the edges of same layers and pivots pointing to shallow layer nodes from deeper layers, as shown by the dotted line in Figure~\ref{fig:Tree}.
+Therefore, we remove the edges of same layers and pivots pointing to shallow layer nodes from deeper layers, as shown by the dotted line in Figure~\ref{fig:Tree}.
 In section 4.2, this idea is implemented by imposing significant negative rewards.
 It is worth noting that SimplexPseudoTree differs from the tree structure.
-More than one path is allowed between two arbitrary nodes of SimplexPseudoTree because the pivot path is not unique.
+SimplexPseudoTree allows multiple paths between two arbitrary nodes of SimplexPseudoTree because the pivot path is not unique.
 In general, the process of finding the optimal pivot rule is to find the shortest path between the root and leaf nodes for SimplexPseudoTree.

 Using the idea of MCTS~\cite{AlphaGoZero,MCTS_1,MCTS_3}, we can evaluate the future situation for all candidate entering basis variables.
 Based on the explored information, we can significantly reduce the search space formed by all possible entering basis variables to find the optimal pivot paths by minimizing the number of pivot iterations.